 Note: This summary is neither extensive nor exhaustive of the requirements for each BSL.
 For additional information about BSL requirements, please see the Biosafety in Microbiological and Biomedical Laboratories guide by the U.S. Department of Health and Human Services.

-Frankie Catalfumo is an epidemiologist with experiencing leading emergency preparedness and response operations in support of the federal government and international agencies relating to emerging infectious diseases and natural disasters.
+Frankie Catalfumo is an epidemiologist with experience leading emergency preparedness and response operations in support of the federal government and international agencies relating to emerging infectious diseases and natural disasters.
 During his career, he has supported the Centers for Disease Control and Prevention, the Department of Defense, and the Pan American Health Organization to strengthen and enhance global health security.